vandadnp/dartpad_workshop_starter/public/flutter_vs_uikit_vs_swiftui/instructions.md

 }
 ```

 Take a moment to look at the declarative style of Flutter's UI generation. `Scaffold`, `SafeArea` and `Text` in this example are all widgets.
-We will talk more about widgets soon.
+You will learn more about widgets soon.

 ## Flutter vs SwiftUI Brief Comparison

-If we took the Dart code, and re-wrote the same code in SwiftUI, we'd probably end up with something like this:
+If you took the Dart code, and re-wrote the same code in SwiftUI, we'd probably end up with something like this:

 ```
 import SwiftUI